 - 6 SECTION 1.
 AMENDMENT.
 Section 23-02.1-01 of the North Dakota Century Code is amended and reenacted as follows: - 8 23-02.1-01.
-Definitions. - 9 As used in this chapter: - "Authorized representative" means a person who has the legal authority to act on behalf of the person named on a record, including a personal representative or guardian. - "Certified" means a copy of the original record on file with the state department of health that is signed and sealed by the state registrar or deputy state registrar. - 3.
-"Dead body" means a lifeless human body or parts of such body or bones thereof from the state of which it may reasonably be concluded that death recently occurred. - 17 4.
-"Electronic birth registration system" means the electronic birth registration system 18 maintained by the state department of health. - 19 5.
-"Electronic death registration system" means the electronic death registration system 20 maintained by the state department of health. - 21 6.
-"Facts of death" means the demographic and personal information pertaining to a person's death. - 7.
-"Fetal death" or "birth resulting in stillbirth" means death prior to the complete expulsion or extraction from its mother of a product of human conception, irrespective-
+Definitions. - 9 As used in this chapter: - "Authorized representative" means a person who that has the legal authority to act on behalf of the person named on a record, including a personal representative or guardian. - "Certified" means a copy of the original record on file with the state department of health that which is signed and sealed by the state registrar or deputy state registrar. - 3.
+"Dead body" means a lifeless human body or parts of such body or bones thereof from the state of which it may reasonably be concluded that death recently occurred. - 4.
+"Electronic birth registration system" means the electronic birth registration system maintained by the state department of health. - 19 5.
+"Electronic death registration system" means the electronic death registration system 20 maintained by the state department of health. - 6.
+"Facts of death" means the demographic and personal information pertaining to apperson's an individual's death. - 7.
+"Fetal death" or "birth resulting in stillbirth" means death prior to occurring before the complete expulsion or extraction from its mother of a product of human conception,

-- of the duration of pregnancy; the death is indicated by the fact that after such expulsion or extraction the fetus does not breathe or show any evidence of life such as beating of the heart, pulsation of the umbilical cord, or definite movement of voluntary muscles. - 8.
-"Filing" means the presentation of a record, report, or other information provided for in this chapter of a birth, death, fetal death, adoption, marriage, divorce, or other event as specified by the state health officer for registration by the state registrar. - 9.
-"Final disposition" means the burial, interment, cremation, removal from the state, orother disposition of a dead body or fetus. - 10.
-"Health statistics" means data derived from records of birth, death, fetal death, 11. marriage, divorce, or other records relating to the health of the populace or the state of 12. the environment. - 11.
-"Institution" means any establishment, public or private, which provides inpatient medical, surgical, or diagnostic care or treatment, or nursing, custodial, or domiciliary care to two or more individuals unrelated by blood, or to which persons are committed by law. - 12.
-"Live birth" means the complete expulsion or extraction from its mother of a product of human conception, irrespective of the duration of pregnancy, which after such expulsion or extraction, breathes or shows any other evidence of life such as beating of the heart, pulsation of the umbilical cord, or definite movement of voluntary muscles, whether or not the umbilical cord has been cut or the placenta is attached. - "Medical certification" means the medical information pertaining to a person's death, including the cause and manner of death. - 14.
-"Personal or real property interests" means ownership or other legal rights or duties concerning personal or real property. - 26 15.
-"Physician" means a person authorized or licensed to practice medicine or osteopathy pursuant to chapter 43-17. - 28 15.16.
+- 1 irrespective of the duration of pregnancy; the.
+The death is indicated by the fact that 2 after such expulsion or extraction the fetus does not breathe or show any evidence of 3 life such as beating of the heart, pulsation of the umbilical cord, or definite movement 4 of voluntary muscles.
+5 8.
+"Filing" means the presentation of a record, report, or other information provided for in 6 this chapter of a birth, death, fetal death, adoption, marriage, divorce, or other event 7 as specified by the state health officer for registration by the state registrar.
+8 9.
+"Final disposition" means the burial, interment, cremation, removal from the state, or 9 other disposition of a dead body or fetus.
+10 10.
+"Health statistics" means data derived from records of birth, death, fetal death, 11 marriage, divorce, or other records relating to the health of the populace or the state of 12 the environment.
+13 "Institution" means any establishment, public or private, which provides inpatient 11.
+14 medical, surgical, or diagnostic care or treatment, or nursing, custodial, or domiciliary 15 care to two or more individuals unrelated by blood, or to which persons individuals are 16 committed by law.
+17 12.
+"Live birth" means the complete expulsion or extraction from its mother of a product of 18 human conception, irrespective of the duration of pregnancy, which after such 19 expulsion or extraction, breathes or shows any other evidence of life such as beating 20 of the heart, pulsation of the umbilical cord, or definite movement of voluntary 21 muscles, whether or not the umbilical cord has been cut or the placenta is attached.
+22 13.
+"Medical certification" means the medical information pertaining to a person's an 23 individual's death, including the cause and manner of death.
+24 14.
+"Personal or real property interests" means ownership or other legal rights or duties 25 concerning personal or real property.
+26 15.
+"Physician" means a personan individual authorized or licensed to practice medicine 27 or osteopathy pursuant tounder chapter 43-17. - 28 15.16.
 "Registration" means the acceptance by the state registrar and incorporation into official records, reports, or other records provided for in this chapter, of birth, death, fetal death, marriage, divorce, or other records as may be determined by the state health officer.